BE STRONG AND OF GOOD COURAGE

 Joshua’s assignment was to lead the children of Israel to possess the Promised Land and to divide it to them as their inheritance.

 Although God had given the Canaan Land to the children of Israel as their inheritance, yet Joshua must be strong and brave enough to lead the people to fight, overcome, subdue and dispossess the kings and inhabitants of the land before he could possess and divide the land to the children of Israel as their inheritance (Jos.
 12:1-24).

-No one can fulfil his divine assignment in life without being very strong in the spirit and mind, bold, fearless and courageous because there would definitely be many challenges, oppositions and adversaries for him to confront and overcome in the way.
+No one can fulfil his divine assignment in life without being very strong in the spirit and mind, and be bold, fearless and courageous because there would definitely be many challenges, oppositions and adversaries for him to confront and overcome in the way.

 The believers in Christ are called to obtain “an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven.”
 (1 Pet.
 1:4 NKJV).